Magnetic structure of coronal dark halos: Conclusions

-Future work could include an analysis of horizontal flows around ARs to test whether reduced flows within a dark halo near an AR lead to a smaller Poynting flux, resulting in lower heating and thus reduced coronal emission.
+Future work could include an analysis of horizontal flows around ARs to test whether reduced flows within a dark halo near an AR lead to a smaller Poynting flux, resulting in lower heating, and thus reduced coronal emission.
+This will provide information on whether the reduced emission closer to the AR centre (where the $\langle$|\blos|$\rangle$ is stronger than in the QS) is caused by the suppressed horizontal flows.
 Obtaining new observations that include coronal spectroscopic measurements, for example from the SPICE instrument \citep{SPICEinstrument_2020}, would be immensely beneficial.
 These data would allow us to identify potential outflows by examining Doppler shifts within a dark halo.
-This would help us to either identify clear boundaries of dark halos, CHs, and outflow areas or reveal where these phenomena converge, allowing for further characterisation of this region.
+This would help us either to identify clear boundaries of dark halos, CHs, and outflow areas or to reveal where these phenomena converge, thus allowing the further characterisation of this region.
 Studying more dark halos would also enable us to gather statistical data on the correlation between the radial distance to an AR and the $\langle$|\blos|$\rangle$ or the coronal emission.

-\begin{appendix}
+\begin{appendix} \nolinenumbers